LuckYYadav15/Vidkarya_FrontEnd/README.md

 providing you with everything needed, from notes to mentors for solving academic queries.
 So, if you want to excel at multidisciplinary aspects, Vidkarya will empower you.
 <h2>MISSION</h2>
-● To emphasize on Coloborative skill and projects.
+● To emphasize on Coloborative skill and projects.<br/>
-● To expand further in Engineering Colleges.
+● To expand further in Engineering Colleges.<br/>
-● To bridge the gap between students using Mentorship
+● To bridge the gap between students using Mentorship.<br/>
 <h2>VISION</h2>
 ● To be a Global platform which supports college students
 <h2>THE PROBLEM</h2>